HoyteKashif/Budget-Pal/README.md

 -- additional possibilities for sharing of data is to use a webservice.
 This might be a really cool way of sending and receiving updates to the information stored in the database.

 Target release for the 1st version is December 1, 2017.

+Changes In-progress:
+- Use Hibernate for JAVA database connectivity.
+- Remove all 3rd party css and javascript from the application.